Jean-Baptiste Kléber: Burial

 After his assassination, Kléber's embalmed body was repatriated to France.
 Fearing that his tomb would become a symbol of Republicanism, Napoleon ordered it held at the Château d'If, on an island near Marseille.
 It stayed there for 18 years until Louis XVIII granted Kléber a burial place in his home town of Strasbourg.
-He was buried on 15 December 1838 below his statue located in the center of Place Kléber.
+He was buried on 15 December 1838 in the Strasbourg Cathedral, before being transferred in 1840 below his statue located in the center of Place Kléber.
 His heart is in an urn in the caveau of the Governors beneath the altar of the Saint Louis Chapel in Les Invalides, Paris.
 Kléber's name is inscribed in column 23 on the southern pillar of the Arc de Triomphe.